lpil/pog/README.md

 ### `pog` SSL usage

 In `pog`, setting up an SSL connection simply ask you to indicate the proper flag in `pog.Config`.
-The different options are `SslDisabled`, `SslUnsafe` & `SslEnabled`.
+The different options are `SslDisabled`, `SslUnverified` & `SslVerified`.
 Because of the nature of the 3 modes of SSL, and because talking to your database should be highly secured to protect you against man-in-the-middle attacks, you should always try to use the most secured setting.